The Passion According to G.H.: Plot summary

-When the book opens, G.H., a well-to-do resident of a Rio de Janeiro penthouse, reminisces on what happened to her the previous day, when she decided to clean out the room occupied by the maid, who had just quit.
+When the book opens, G.H., a well-to-do resident of a Rio de Janeiro penthouse, reminisces on what happened to her the previous day, when she decided to clean out the room occupied by the black maid, who had just quit.
+She forgets the maid's name, and struggles to recall her face.

 "Before I entered the room, what was I?"
 G.H. asks.
 "I was what others had always seen me be, and that was the way I knew myself."

-In the maid's room, G.H. expects chaos.
-Instead, to her shock, she finds a desert; "an entirely clean and vibrating room as in an insane asylum from which dangerous objects have been removed".
+Though G.H. expects the maid's room to be a mess, she is instead surprised to find "an entirely clean and vibrating room as in an insane asylum from which dangerous objects have been removed".

-Only one thing disturbs the room's perfect order: black carbon scratches on the dry white wall, outlining a man, a woman, and a dog.
-Pondering the inscrutable drawing, she realizes that the black maid, whose name she initially forgets, and whose face she has trouble calling to mind, had hated her.
-Overwhelmed by anger, she opens the door to the wardrobe.
-Terrified by the cockroach she sees emerging, she slams the door shut, severing the cockroach in its centre, and sees the still-living animal's entrails beginning to ooze out.
+On the white wall of the maid's room are black scratches outlining the forms of a man, a woman, and a dog.
+G.H. regards the drawing and realizes that the maid had hated her.
+Furious, she opens the wardrobe and is frightened by a cockroach crawling from inside it.
+She slams the door shut onto the cockroach, and sees the insect's innards ooze out of its still-living body.

 G.H. is appalled by the sight, but she is trapped in the room by the irresistible fascination for the dying insect.
 She wants to scream, but she knows it is already too late: "If I raised the alarm at being alive, voiceless and hard they would drag me away since they drag away those who depart the possible world, the exceptional being is dragged away, the screaming being [sic]."

-Staring at the insect, her human personality begins to break down; finally, at the height of her mystic crisis, she famously takes the matter oozing from the cockroach — the fundamental, anonymous matter of the universe which she shares with the roach — and puts it in her mouth.
+Staring at the insect, her human personality begins to break down; finally, at the height of her mystic crisis, she famously takes the matter oozing from the cockroach—the fundamental, anonymous matter of the universe which she shares with the roach—and puts it in her mouth.

 Literary significance and criticism

-The book's dénouement has made it famous in Brazil, but it is its description of the breakdown of G.H.'s personality and the mystical crisis, couched in Lispector's unmistakable language, that has made the novel one of the most important works of Brazilian fiction.

 Shortly before her death, Lispector told a reporter that of all her books G.H. was the one that "best corresponded to her demands as a writer".
 Many critics have agreed, and few Brazilian authors have failed to comment on it, as the extensive bibliography in the UNESCO edition, edited by philosopher Benedito Nunes, indicates.

 Ronald W. Sousa, translator of the novel from Portuguese to English, re-examines the way most criticism addresses the key issue of the language dynamics of the novel.
 Rather than seeing the dynamics in a Romantic or avant-garde position, Sousa poses that Lispector does not seek to remake language but rather seeks to work within it.
 Throughout the novel, "G.H. explores before our eyes some of the key oppositions upon which language is built."